Last Updated on August 9, 2021

 The fresher the fruit or veggies, the better.
 You don’t have to go out of your way to find anything special like organic produce when you’re pregnant, but it’s good to buy fresh, quality produce rather than some that have been sitting around for a long time.

-Farmers’ Markets can be a good source of fresh produce, and you can also ask about how the fruit and veg has been produced, including pesticide treatments.
-If the produce is particularly soiled, it’s good practise to wash your hands after handling it.
+Farmers’ Markets can be a good source of fresh produce, and you can also ask about how the fruit and veg have been produced, including pesticide treatments.
+If the produce is particularly soiled, it’s good practice to wash your hands after handling it.

 Cut Away any Bruised or Damaged Spots